jrocco2/invest_scraper/README.md

 Do the following in the SpiderKeeper UI:

-1) Create a project with any name
+1) Create a project with any name.
-2) Upload the output.egg file generated in the previous section
+2) Upload the output.egg file generated in the previous section.
-3) Go to 'Periodic Jobs' then click 'Add Job' in the right hand corner
+3) Go to 'Periodic Jobs' then click 'Add Job' in the right hand corner.
-4) Select one of your spiders ('invest_scrape', 'earn_scrape', 'news_scrape'  )
+4) Select one of your spiders ('invest_scrape', 'earn_scrape', 'news_scrape'  ).
-5) Click 'Choose Minute' and set to 'every minute' and click 'Create'
+5) Click 'Choose Minute' and set to 'every minute' and click 'Create'.
 6) Done!
 Go to the 'Dashboard' to watch the jobs execute every minute.

 ![running_jobs](https://github.com/jrocco2/invest_scraper/blob/master/screenshots/SpiderKeeper6.JPG)